marcel0ll/CustomItems/documentation/items.md

 **<u>Optional Configuration:</u>**

-`"alwaysEdible":`- Defines if ypu can or can not eat the food item with a full hunger bar.
+`"alwaysEdible":`- Defines if you can or can not eat the food item with a full hunger bar.
 Default value is `"false"`.

 `"creativeTab":`- What creative tab the food will show up in.
-Default name is'"Custom Items"`.
+Default name is `"Custom Items"`.

 `"dropItemName":` - Sets the id for the returned item or container after consuming food.
 A bowel is returned to you after having a soup.
 Example of id structure: `"minecraft:wheat"`, `"minecraft:stone"`.